Yaoyimo-Wang/Yaoyimo-Wang.github.io/README.md

-# Yaoyimo Wang's Personal Website
+# Yimo WangYao's Personal Website

 ## Introduction
-This is the bilingual personal website of Yaoyimo (Suri) Wang, a student at the Southern University of Science and Technology, Class of 2028, majoring in Statistics.
+This is the bilingual personal website of Yimo (Suri) WangYao, a student at the Southern University of Science and Technology, Class of 2028, majoring in Statistics.
 This site is built with simple HTML and CSS, containing both English and Chinese versions of her academic and extracurricular background.

 ## Structure
 - `index.html`: Main homepage file, includes both English and Chinese versions of all sections.